I felt it hot and heavy breathing down my neck—the enemy’s lie:

 Let’s take our stand to worship God alone.

-[box]Finally, be strong in the Lord and in the strength of his might.
-Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
+[box]Finally, be strong in the Lord and in the strength of His might.
+Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
+For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
 Stand firm therefore . . .
 (Ephesians 6:10–14)[/box]